monidog/monidog-lootfilter/README.md

-Lootfilter for Path of Exile!
+# Lootfilter for Path of Exile!
+This filter is based on [NeverSink's lootfilter](https://www.filterblade.xyz)